fozbek/RabbitMQ-Example/readme.md

 guest:guest

-You can send with producer
+You can send message to RabbitMQ with producer

     $ curl -d "id=1&name=Iphone" -X POST http://localhost:91